Profile

 Artistic Approach

 Masriadi’s artistic journey began at the Institut Seni Indonesia Yogyakarta, where he developed his foundation in fine art.
-Early in his career, he consciously moved away from traditional Balinese painting conventions, choosing instead to explore a more contemporary and personal direction.
+Early in his career, he moved away from traditional Balinese painting, choosing a more contemporary and personal direction.

 Career Highlights